Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

-It can be easily seen that both derivatives coincide if and only if $\frac{\partial\hat{\psi}_2}{\partial\omega_1}(0)=0$ since then the second term vanishes.
-The same result is obtained for partial derivative with respect to $\omega_2$.
+It can be easily seen that both derivatives coincide if and only if $\frac{\partial\hat{\psi}_2}{\partial\omega_1}(0)=0$ since the second term vanishes.
+The same result is obtained for the partial derivative with respect to $\omega_2$.
 Consequently, the new construction is smooth everywhere.

 \begin{remark} As we have seen the smoothness of the shearlets depends strongly on the smoothness of the function $v$.
-The $v$ we have used was constructed to provide shearlets in $C^3$.
-The first three derivatives at $0$ and $1$ should be equal to zero, i.e., $v'(x) = c\cdot x^3(x-1)^3$.
-With $v(1)=1$ and straight forward integration one obtain $c=-140$ and the function $v$ as in \eqref{eq:v}.
+The function $v$ we have used was constructed to provide shearlets in $C^3$.
+The first three derivatives at $0$ and $1$ should be equal to zero, i.e., $v'(x) = c x^3(x-1)^3$.
+With $v(1)=1$ and straightforward integration we obtain $c=-140$ and the function $v$ as in \eqref{eq:v}.